-Promote development of NETs (Negative Emission Technologies) and issuance of NETs credits
+• Promote development of NETs and issuance of NETs credits

-In order to provide appropriate incentives for the development of NETs (negative emission technologies) by Japanese companies, policies should be considered to encourage the introduction and expansion of NETs-related credits, including voluntary credits, as well as support for research and development.
-In particular, the following rules should be developed: (1) consolidation of the positioning of NETs credits (relationship with other credits), (2) development of trading rules that ensure both quality reliability and price transparency, and (3) attribution of emission reduction contribution in capture and storage and utilization.
+In order to provide appropriate incentives for the development of NETs by Japanese companies, policies should be considered to encourage the introduction and expansion of NETs-related credits, including voluntary credits, as well as support for research and development.
+In particular, the following rules should be developed: (1) clarification of the difference and relationship of NETs and other credits, (2) development of trading rules that ensure both quality reliability and price transparency, and (3) attribution of emission reduction contribution in capture and storage and utilization.